 The caveat is, that penny rounding only takes place on cash purchases.
 Transactions using electronic transfer (credit card or debit card) do not require any rounding.
 You will be billed exactly what the final purchase price was.

-If you will be eating at modest restaurants in downtown Victoria you can expect to spend $10-$15 for breakfast, $10-$20 for lunch and $15-$25 for dinner ($35-$60).
+If you will be eating at modest restaurants in downtown Victoria you can expect to spend $10-$15 for breakfast, $10-$20 for lunch and $18-$35 for dinner.
 These prices are for meals only and you should add about $3 to $10 for beverages.
 Of course, there are ways to spend less and there are plenty of ways to spend way more!
 Other than food, you may have transportation costs ($5 for a public transit day pass), entrance fees for attractions and souvenirs.
+Check TourScanner to compare costs of some of our most popular activities and attractions.

 In my opinion…very little!
 Seriously, cash is not necessary any more because pretty much every place you go will accept a debit or credit card.
+In fact due to COVID-19 everyone prefers if you make cashless purchases now.
 If you do like to have some cash in your pocket, I personally don’t believe you need any more than $100 CDN.
+Speaking of your wallet though, although crime is relatively low in Canada, it still happens.
+We recommend you use an RFID wallet or use blocking sleeves and consider carrying an anti-theft travel bag like this sling style one.

 The main credit cards accepted in Victoria are the same ones accepted world-wide – MasterCard and Visa.
 Although American Express and Discover Card may be accepted at limited locations, you will definitely need one of the two main ones if you plan to use credit for most purchases.